Inclusive Team Building in 2025: Your Guide

 Are you going to actively consider Inclusion when you book your next team building event?
 Are you aware of people in your team who require consideration of their specific needs?
-Is inclusion something you consider upfront, or as an after thought?
+Is inclusion something you consider upfront, or as an afterthought?
 By being proactively inclusive in your planning from the start, not only are you doing the right thing, you’re creating an opportunity to truly maximise the opportunity from your inclusive team building event.

 Why an Inclusive Team Building Event?

-While this post focusses on the inclusion of people with disabilities, hidden or otherwise, inclusion extends far beyond disability.
-Have you considered part-time workers, different cultural needs, carers those continuing to self isolate and so on?
-Don’t miss out on the value that every individual can bring to your business, and how each individual will grow and support your business through your inclusive approach.
+Don’t overlook the value that every individual can bring to your team, and how each individual will grow and support your business through your inclusive approach.

-Where is everyone?
-The Statistics
+Where is Everyone?
+The Statistics That Got Us Thinking

 And, if our events were already inclusive – then how and when should we be communicating this?